An introduction to electromagnetism

 Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

-- It is the fundamental force that governs the interactions between electrically charged particles.
+- Electromagnetism is the fundamental force that governs the interactions between electrically charged particles.

-- Electromagnetism arises from the interplay between electric and magnetic fields.
+- Electromagnetism is apparent in the interplay between electric and magnetic fields.

-- It encompasses the observable effects we encounter in everyday life, as well as the transmission of light by electromagnetic waves.
+- Electromagnetism encompasses the observable effects we encounter in everyday life, including the transmission of light by electromagnetic waves.

 - The electromagnetic force is one of the four fundamental forces of nature, along with the strong nuclear force, the weak nuclear force, and gravity.

-In a world where soccer balls are kicked across grass and people push shopping trolleys around supermarkets, the way things affect one another is relatively easy to visualize.
-We use force to push open a jammed door or hammer a nail into wood.
-A gale-force wind can bring down a tree, but on a summer’s day, a gentle breeze only causes the leaves to flutter.
-We understand these interactions intuitively because we know what it means when one thing pushes, pulls, or resists another.
-What we may not realize is that most mechanical forces like these are manifestations of the electromagnetic force at an atomic level.
-The interactions between atoms and molecules of different objects are governed by electromagnetism, which gives rise to nearly all of the mechanical forces which compose the world around us.
+In terms of everyday experience, interactions between objects are often straightforward to visualise.
+We forcefully push open a jammed door or hammer a nail into wood.
+A strong gale can topple a tree, while a gentle summer breeze merely causes leaves to flutter.
+These interactions feel intuitive because we understand what it means when one thing pushes, pulls, or resists another.
+However, at an atomic level, most of these mechanical forces manifest the electromagnetic force.
+The interactions between atoms and molecules within objects are governed by electromagnetism, and it is this underlying reality that explains many of the mechanical forces that shape the world around us.

-Electromagnetism is also evident in everyday actions, such as seeing the world, turning on a light, using a microwave or induction hob in the kitchen, or using a TV remote to change channels.
+Electromagnetism also plays a key role in other kinds of everyday actions, such as observing the world around us, turning on a light, cooking with a microwave or induction hob, or changing channels with a TV remote.

-- To simply look around ourselves involves light waves, which are a feature of electromagnetism, entering our eyes and causing chemical reactions which produce signals that are transmitted to the brain.
+- Simply looking around involves light waves, a feature of electromagnetism, entering our eyes and triggering chemical reactions that produce signals transmitted to our brain.

-- Microwave and induction hobs both involve electromagnetic waves.
+- Microwaves and induction hobs both rely on electromagnetic waves.
 Microwaves use specific frequencies of electromagnetic radiation to heat food, while induction hobs use rapidly changing magnetic fields to induce currents in cookware, generating heat.

-- Most modern TV remotes use infrared light, a part of the electromagnetic spectrum, to send signals to the TV.
+- Most modern TV remotes use infrared light, part of the electromagnetic spectrum, to send signals to a TV.

 The electromagnetic force, one of nature’s four fundamental forces, influences both subatomic particles and large-scale objects.
 It is represented by electric and magnetic fields, with electric fields generated by stationary charges and magnetic fields by moving charges.
 This force is responsible for a range of phenomena, including light as electromagnetic radiation, electricity as charge flow, and magnetism.
 It also underlies electromagnetic induction, where changing magnetic fields produce electric currents.
 Additionally, the electromagnetic force plays a key role in certain mechanical forces, such as those binding atoms in molecules and generating friction and tension in everyday materials.